lipex360x/ignite-timer/README.md

 #### :zap: Introduction

-This is a boilerplate for React Project
+This is a SPA with React + Typescript to run Pomodore Cycles

 ---